 With our classifying function now being $\text{sgn}(f(\mathbf{x})) = \text{sgn} \left( \sum_i \left( \alpha_i y_i \mathbf{x_i \cdot x} \right) + b \right)$. \end{question} The {\sf Python} package {\sf Cvxopt} implements a quadratic computing algorithm to solve such problems.

 The dual approach is much more illuminating as it turns out the only $\alpha_i$ which are non-zero correspond to the support vectors \cite{svm} (hence the name support vector machine).
 This makes SVMs rather efficient as unlike a neural network which requires a vast amount of parameters to be tuned, a SVM is fully specified by its support vectors and is ignorant of the rest of the data.
-Moreover the quadratic programming optimisation implemented via {\sf Cvxopt} ensures the minimum found is a global one.
+Moreover the quadratic programming optimization implemented via {\sf Cvxopt} ensures the minimum found is a global one.

-The dual approach also enables us to generalise to non-linearly separable data rather trivially.
+The dual approach also enables us to generalize to non-linearly separable data rather trivially.
 In theory, this is achieved by mapping points in the feature space into a higher dimensional feature space where the points are linearly-separable, finding the optimal hyperplane and then mapping back into the original feature space.
 However, in the dual approach, only the dot product between vectors in the feature space is used.

-Therefore, in practice we can avoid the mapping procedure as we only need the effective dot product in the higher dimensional space, known as a {kernel}.
+Therefore, in practice we can avoid the mapping procedure as we only need to generalize the dot product in the higher dimensional space, known as a {\bf kernel} (it is unfortunate that the kernel of an SVM, that of a CNN, and that of a matrix, all mean completely different things).
 Hence, by replacing $\mathbf{x_i \cdot x}$ with $\text{Ker}(\mathbf{x_i,x})$ we can deal with non-linearly separable data at almost no extra computational cost.
 This is known as the \textit{kernel trick} which just replaces the usual dot product to common kernels such as